Program Description

 - MFT/Mental Health graduates and master's students will complete four quarters (8 quarter credits) of MDFT clinical practicum/internship in medical family therapy.
 The internship requires attendance at weekly practicum for group supervision every week

 - Chaplains and theology students will complete 8 quarter credits of MDFT-related research, a medical Chaplaincy experience, extra MDFT courses -- or a combination to arrive at the 8 quarter credits needed.
-This personalize internship year plan must be pre-approved by the MDFT Program Director.
+This personalized internship year plan must be pre-approved by the MDFT Program Director.

 - MDFT Practicum/Internship/MDFT Research/MDFT Independent Study may only be taken by students enrolled in the MDFT Certificate.